Zoran Đorđević (football manager)

 Zoran Đorđević (Serbian Cyrillic: Зоран Ђорђевић; born 13 February 1952) is a Serbian international football manager.
-During his 40-year career, he has coached many national and first-league teams across Asia and Africa.
+During his 40-year career, he has coached multiple national and first-league teams across Asia and Africa.

 Đorđević was the subject of the 2013 documentary Coach Zoran and His African Tigers, describing his attempts to give a head start to the recently formed South Sudan national football team.

 Profile

 Đorđević was the head coach of Bangladesh national football team with whom he became champion at the 2010 South Asian Games.
-He led Bangladesh to their first gold medal in 11 years at this competition, creating history by setting two new records: 4–0 victory vs. Afghanistan is the biggest winning margin in the final in the 26 year history of this competition and becoming champion without a single goal conceded in the tournament.
+He led Bangladesh to their first gold medal in 11 years at this competition, creating history by setting two new records: 4–0 victory vs. Afghanistan is the biggest winning margin in the final in the 26-year history of this competition and becoming champion without a single goal conceded in the tournament.
 Before this he was the head coach of Churchill Brothers SC in the Indian Professional League, the I-League. Đorđević was the first foreign coach to become champion of India when Churchill Brothers won the 2008–09 I-League, their first national league title in club history, after finishing as runners-up on four previous occasions.
-He is also the first foreigner to receive the prestigious S. A. Rahim Trophy for the best coach of the year from the All India Football Federation.
+He is also the first foreigner to receive the S. A. Rahim Trophy for the best coach of the year from the All India Football Federation.
 FIFA and President Sepp Blatter sent a congratulatory letter to Đorđević for this achievement.
 Additionally he led the club to become state champions of Goa and reached qualification for the AFC Champions League for the first time.